 1. More beer sales

 Yup.
-Put simply, RFID wristbands help customers disassociate themselves with cash, and utilize the novel way of purchasing with a tap of their wrist.
+Put simply, RFID wristbands help customers disassociate themselves with cash, and utilise the novel way of purchasing with a tap of their wrist.

 Oak & Stone estimate that 25% of its sales go to beer—as opposed to a common average of about 3% of sales—and now has RFID-based data indicating what demographics prefer which brands and beverage types, helping them make important decisions about what they stock and offer to their customers.